 Technology and Robotics

-The Carol Morgan School technology program is a living entity; it grows and changes each year enhanced by the staff and students who touch it.
-Technology is infused into the curriculum of each content area and as a stand alone departments in each of our divisions.
-CMS is fortunate to have a state of the arts robotics program.
-The program is founded in academic technology and computer science classes where students use the principals of design thinking and specific coding and technical skills to build and experiment with various aspects of robotics.
+The Carol Morgan School technology program grows and changes each year enhanced by the staff and students involved.
+Technology is infused into the curriculum of each content area and CMS is fortunate to have a state of the arts robotics program.
+The program is founded in academic technology and computer science classes where students use the principles of design thinking as well as specific coding and technical skills to build and experiment with various aspects of robotics.
 CMS offers robotics courses in Middle School and High School and robotics is infused into our Elementary Technology Curriculum.

 Award-winning Robotics Programs

-FIRST Robotics-Team DRIFT - Team DRIFT uses the FIRST robotics programs to promote science, technology, engineering, math, and business at CMS.
-With a great team of mentors and students, Team Drift as seen a great deal of success including the prestigious Chairman’s Award at the 2017 Hudson Valley Regional Robotics Competition in New York.
-Many members of Team Drift have enhanced their skills through our high school Robotics, Coding, and Computer Science classes.
+Team DRIFT - Team DRIFT uses the FIRST robotics programs to promote science, technology, engineering, math, and business at CMS.
+With a great team of mentors and students, Team DRIFT has achieved successful accomplishments including the prestigious Chairman’s Award at the 2017 Hudson Valley Regional Robotics Competition in New York.
+Many members of Team DRIFT have enhanced their skills through our high school Robotics, Coding, and Computer Science classes.